Halloween 2020 doesn’t have to be boring so I’ve come up with different ideas for the family including an awesome Scavenger Hunt printable.

 Do you have a finished basement?

-Tell me what it looks like if you use it often and any pros and cons.
+Please tell me what it looks like if you use it often and any pros and cons.

-Growing up I never had a basement so walking into many when we were house hunting was mind-blowing.
+I never had a basement growing up, so walking into many when we were house hunting was mind-blowing.

 I remember one had an open toilet in the laundry room.
 Honestly, there was just a toilet.